Molly Christian Tyler

 Planning and Organization

 In addition to creating profiles for your characters and setting(s), there are several other ways in which Scrivener can help you plan and organize your novel.
-We’ve already briefly discussed the binder and it’s drag-and-drop functionality for rearranging chapters and scenes.
+We’ve already briefly discussed the Binder and its drag-and-drop functionality for rearranging chapters and scenes.

 However, another handy feature is the ability to color code these elements.
 This is especially useful if you’re working on a project that includes multiple points of view, parallel timelines, or other even more complex structures:

-Additionally, you’ll be able to see the details you add to the Outliner and Corkboard in the Synopsis section of the Inspector (the area to the right of the main editor) when you’re writing:
+Additionally, you’ll be able to see the details you add to the Outliner and Corkboard in the Synopsis section of the Inspector (the area to the right of the main editor) while you’re writing:

 This means no more shuffling through notes or trying to find the right page in your notebook when trying to remember what needs to happen in a specific scene.
 It’s all there on hand for easy reference.